stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   Ostracised though he was, he did not lack for civic spirit of a sort.
-When the Colony House burned down, he subscribed handsomely to the lotteries by which the new brick one&mdash;still standing at the head of its parade in the old main street&mdash;was built in 1761.
+When the Colony House burned down, he subscribed handsomely to the lotteries by which the new brick one--still standing at the head of its parade in the old main street--was built in 1761.
 In that same year, too, he helped rebuild the Great Bridge after the October gale.
-He replaced many of the books of the public library consumed in the Colony House fire, and bought heavily in the lottery that gave the muddy Market Parade and deep-rutted Town Street their pavement of great round stones with a brick footwalk or &ldquo;causey&rdquo; in the middle.
+He replaced many of the books of the public library consumed in the Colony House fire, and bought heavily in the lottery that gave the muddy Market Parade and deep-rutted Town Street their pavement of great round stones with a brick footwalk or  "causey " in the middle.
 About this time, also, he built the plain but excellent new house whose doorway is still such a triumph of carving.
-When the Whitefield adherents broke off from Dr. Cotton&rsquo;s hill church in 1743 and founded Deacon Snow&rsquo;s church across the Bridge, Curwen had gone with them; though his zeal and attendance soon abated.
+When the Whitefield adherents broke off from Dr. Cotton's hill church in 1743 and founded Deacon Snow's church across the Bridge, Curwen had gone with them; though his zeal and attendance soon abated.
 Now, however, he cultivated piety once more; as if to dispel the shadow which had thrown him into isolation and would soon begin to wreck his business fortunes if not sharply checked.